tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_raml.md

 RAML stands for REST API Modeling Language and is similar to the [OpenAPI specification](pubapis_openapi_tutorial_overview.html).
 RAML is backed by [Mulesoft](https://www.mulesoft.com/), a commercial API company, and uses a more YAML-based syntax in the specification.

+{: .note}
+Unless you're publishing your docs with Mulesoft or another platform that specifically requires RAML, I recommend using the [OpenAPI specification](pubapis_openapi_tutorial_overview.html) instead.

 {% if site.format == "web" %}
 * TOC
 {:toc}